pypm/home/docs/studies/germany20200617/index.md

-## June 17, 2020 Analysis of German state data
+## June 17, 2020 Analysis of German state data (with Berlin update on June 20)

-Data from March 1-June 10 were included in the analysis.
+Data from March 1-June 10 were included in the June 17 analysis.
 Strick lockdown in Germany started on March 22.
 The transition date for the transmission rates were not fixed to that date: most fits found the transition to be very close to March 22.